aekanun2020/2023-Automate-Model-Training-on-dark-axe-383408/README.md

-# Project Title: Automate Model Training on Dark Axe
+# Project Title: Automate Model Training

 This project automates the process of model training using Jenkins, Google Cloud Composer (Airflow), and PySpark.
 The main file in this repository is a `Jenkinsfile`, which outlines the pipeline that checks out the Git repository, creates (or